88-degrees/Book-of-Changes/appendix02s2.md

 4. 'The progress and success of the quiet and natural (attention) to all regulations' is due to the deference which accepts the ways of (the ruler) above.

-5. 'The good fortune arising from the regulations enacted sweetly and acceptably' is due to (the line)
+5. 'The good fortune arising from the regulations enacted sweetly and acceptably' is due to (the line) occupying the place (of authority) and being in the centre.

-###### p.
-343

-occupying the place (of authority) and being in the centre.
+<a id="p-343"></a>

 6. 'The regulations are severe and difficult.
 Even with firm correctness there will be evil:' -- the course (indicated by the hexagram) is come to an end.